A Special Subject in the UCL History Department, taught by Adam Smith

 The Civil War is the defining event in American history and a conflict of such magnitude and importance that its effects were felt around the world.
 In this course, we will ask how and why this war happened, how men and women – black and white, enslaved and free – experienced it, and how it came to the end it did.
 We will read documents ranging from the heart-felt pleas of the Mother to her son, begging him to desert from the army, to the letter of an African American man, now in the uniform of the United States army to his former ‘owner’ threatening to come and forcibly liberate his wife and child, to some of the greatest speeches in the English language – those made by Abraham Lincoln.
 This is a module that deals with one of the formative events of the modern world.
 It brought about the emancipation of over four million enslaved men and women – itself a part of a global process of the sometimes-violent transformation in the nature of labour during the nineteenth century.
 But this was also the age of nation-state formation, and in which, across the world, questions about revolution, popular government, and industrialisation were being fought out.
 The American Civil War was the crucible of all these issues.
 To many foreigners, no less than to a man like Lincoln himself, the fate of liberty and the future of popular government rested on the outcome of the conflict.
 The consistent thread in our discussions will be the figure of Lincoln: a man whose enigmatic qualities, whose own spiritual and political journey, and whose life experience as a frontier lawyer turned most unlikely of presidents, will often serve as a way into the wider issues.

-I will teach this course mostly in small tutorial groups of no more than 4-5 students, although we may also have some larger seminars.
-You will receive intensive one to one tutorial support and feedback for the dissertation you will write about some aspect of this great crisis.
+I will teach this course mostly through seminars of no more than 10 students.
+You will also receive intensive one to one tutorial support and feedback for the dissertation you will write about some aspect of this great crisis.

 Some of the questions we will discuss in class include: